-Clayton Emmer, the creator of this website, lives in Minneapolis, Minnesota.
-A native of Minneapolis, he graduated from Franciscan University of Steubenville in 1993 with a BA in English Literature and Great Books, attended a month-long graduate-level program at the Shakespeare Institute in 1993, and spent two years in formation for diocesan priesthood at the Saint Paul Seminary.
+Clayton Emmer, the creator of this website, lives in Los Angeles, California.
+A native of Minneapolis, Minnesota, he graduated from Franciscan University of Steubenville in 1993 with a BA in English Literature and Great Books, attended a month-long graduate-level program at the Shakespeare Institute in 1993, and spent two-and-a-half years in formation for diocesan priesthood at the Saint Paul Seminary.
 He has worked in the world of training and website development since 1997.

 In 2001, he created doxaweb.com.
 He was also a freelance writer for The Catholic Servant from 1998 until 2002, and attended the Act One: Writing for Hollywood program in Chicago in 2002.